mdn/content/files/en-us/web/http/headers/x-permitted-cross-domain-policies/index.md

 {{HTTPSidebar}}

-The HTTP **`X-Permitted-Cross-Domain-Policies`** {{Glossary("response header")}} enables a server to override the meta-policy for a site, controlling whether site resources can be accessed cross-origin by a document running in a web client like Adobe Acrobat or Microsoft Silverlight.
+The HTTP **`X-Permitted-Cross-Domain-Policies`** {{Glossary("response header")}} defines a meta-policy that controls whether site resources can be accessed cross-origin by a document running in a web client like Adobe Acrobat or Microsoft Silverlight.

 It can be used in cases where the website needs to declare a cross-domain policy, but cannot write to the root directory of the domain.

 Usage of this header is less common since Adobe Flash Player and Microsoft Silverlight have been deprecated.
-Note however that some security testing tools will still check for the presence of a `X-Permitted-Cross-Domain-Policies: none` header because it can mitigate the risk of an unwanted policy file added to your site by accident or through malicious actions.
+Some security testing tools will still check for the presence of a `X-Permitted-Cross-Domain-Policies: none` header because it can mitigate the risk of an overly-permissive policy file added to your site by accident or through malicious actions.

 <table class="properties">
   <tbody>